cathig/pygame-sideways-shooter/README.md

    A game window with a rocket center left opens.

-2. Move the rocket by pressing you keyboard's up and down arrow keys.
+2. Move the rocket: press your keyboard's up and down arrow keys.

-3. Shoot bullets from the rocket by pressing the spacebar.
+3. Shoot bullets: press the spacebar.

    Note that only 3 bullets can exist at once.
 Once the bullets leave the other side of the screen, you can shoot more bullets.